 Iceland: Nature & Wildlife

 Located on the Mid-Atlantic Ridge, Iceland is home to some incredible natural scenery.
-A relatively young country that remained in isolation for so long, the island’s wildlife reflects its age.
-There are very few insects in Iceland and before human settlement, the only native animal was the Artic Fox.
+A relatively young, geographically isolated country, the island’s wildlife reflects its age.
+There are very few insects in Iceland and before human settlement, the only native animal was the Arctic Fox.

 Iceland Travel Information